py-Thony/Use-Python-for-Scraping-Market-Analysis/README.md

-# Using Python Basics for Market Analysis   //  Utilisation des bases de Python pour l'analyse de marché
+# Using Python Basics for Market Analysis

 ## Creation of the virtual environment
 Official python documentation: